jovandeginste/go-repo-mirror/README.md

       --cert=CERT                Client certificate file (PEM).
       --key=KEY                  Client private key file (PEM).
       --insecure-tls             Disable TLS check for server.
+      --data-path=DATA-PATH      Path to store the data(if not inside the destination folder).
+      --metadata-path=METADATA-PATH
+                                 Path to store the metadata(if not inside the destination folder).

 Args:
   <repo-url>            Remote URL to mirror the repository from.